tenapercy/active-campaign/README.md

 - Better error handling and loading state
 - Hide api key as an environment variable somehow
 - Use SASS
-- Better handling of empty values
+- Better handling of empty values in table